DouggyBuckets/quant-w25/README.md

-This is the MHackers Quant Team Project from W24.
+Douglas Le - Michigan Hackers Quant Team Project Winter 2025.

-This project implements an RSI trading strategy to buy or sell the given stock at certain thresholds.
+This project implements a Breakout trading strategy to buy or sell the given stock once it rises/falls beyond certain thresholds, and once it meets the required volume.

 To run this:
 Run python main.py to run the default ticker, AAPL.